Monash-Connected-Autonomous-Vehicle/twist_controller/README.md

 - To launch `sd_vehicle_interface`, `foxglove_bridge` and/or this node:
 	- `ros2 launch twist_controller twist_controller.launch.py`
+	- Note: if you're in a docker container, a new terminal won't launch.
+You'll have to additionally launch `ros2 run twist_controller twist_controller` in a new terminal
-	- If there is an error, ensure `gnome-terminal` is installed:
+	- If you're not using a docker container and there is an error in launching, ensure `gnome-terminal` is installed:
 		- `sudo apt update`
 		- `sudo apt -y install gnome-terminal libcanberra-gtk-module libcanberra-gtk3-module dbus-x11`
-	- If errors continue to occur, or you do not want to use `gnome-terminal`, set the `twist_terminal` argument to `false`:
+	- If errors persist, or you do not want to use `gnome-terminal`, set the `twist_terminal` argument to `false`:
-		- `ros2 launch twist_controller twist_controller.launch.py twist_terminal:=true`
+		- `ros2 launch twist_controller twist_controller.launch.py twist_terminal:=false`

 Following arguments when using `ros2 launch`: